MRT Line 7 (Metro Manila)

-The Metro Rail Transit Line 7, also known as MRT Line 7 or MRT-7, is a rapid transit line under construction in the Philippines.
+The Metro Rail Transit Line 7, also known as Mass Rail Transit Line 7, MRT Line 7 or MRT-7, is a rapid transit line under construction in the Philippines.
 When completed, the line will be 22.8 km long, with 14 stations, and the first line to have a third rail electrification.
 The line runs in a northeast–southwest direction, beginning at San Jose del Monte, Bulacan up to the North Triangle Common Station in North Avenue, Quezon City.
+It will be the second line to use heavy metro cars after LRT Line 2, which was opened in 2003.